Richard H. Kirk

 Richard Harold Kirk (21 March 1956 – 21 September 2021) was an English composer, musician and producer.
-He is best known for his work in electronic music, and for co-founding the influential music group Cabaret Voltaire in 1973.
-As a solo artist, Kirk released music under his own name as well as under more than 30 aliases.
-He also collaborated with other artists in a range of groups such as Sweet Exorcist and Acid Horse.
+He is best known for his work in electronic music, and for co-founding the influential music group Cabaret Voltaire in 1973 with Chris Watson and Stephen Mallinder.

-Background
+Outside of Cabaret Voltaire, he was part of bands such as Sweet Exorcist and Acid Horse, and collaborated with bands and artists such as Peter Hope and Kora.

+As a solo artist, Kirk released music under his own name as well as under dozens of aliases.
+His prolific solo work explored various genres, including dub, techno, ambient, electro, industrial and acid house.

+Biography

+Early Life (1956-1973)

-Kirk was born on March 21, 1956, and grew up in Sheffield, in South Yorkshire, England, where he lived his whole life.
-He attended the Psalter Lane School Of Art, where he completed a one-year program in sculpture and met Peter Care, who would later direct several Cabaret Voltaire videos.
+Kirk was born on March 21, 1956, and grew up in Sheffield, in South Yorkshire, England, where he would live his whole life.
+He attended the Psalter Lane School Of Art, where he completed a one-year course in sculpture and met Peter Care, who would later direct several Cabaret Voltaire videos.

+Cabaret Voltaire (1973-1994)

-Kirk, along with Chris Watson and Stephen Mallinder, formed the industrial band Cabaret Voltaire in 1973.
-The band first performed in May, 1975, and released its debut album, Mix-Up, in 1979.
+Kirk, along with Chris Watson, formed the industrial band Cabaret Voltaire in 1973.
+Later that year, the band brought in Stephen Mallinder, to provide bass and vocals.
+Of the band's early era, Kirk said: "We'd do mad stuff - drive around in a van with tape loops playing out the back, or go into pubs with a tape machine and play weird stuff.
+Just trying to wind people up."

-“When we started, we wanted to do something with sound, but none of us knew how to play an instrument,” Kirk told the New York Times.
-“So we started using tape recorders and various pieces of junk and gradually learned to play instruments like guitars and bass.”
-Kirk's father, a ham radio operator, also helped spark Kirk's interest in electronics.
-He cited a wide range of musicians, including Stockhausen, John Cage and Fela Kuti, as inspiring his work.
+"When we started, we wanted to do something with sound, but none of us knew how to play an instrument," Kirk told the New York Times.
+"So we started using tape recorders and various pieces of junk and gradually learned to play instruments like guitars and bass."

-Kirk's first release as a solo artist, Disposable Half-Truths, was released in 1980 and he maintained a career as a solo artist alongside Cabaret Voltaire until the band's dissolution in 1994.
-He reformed the band in 2014 as the sole remaining member, performing sporadically with all-new material more akin to his solo work than the output of the original incarnation of Cabaret Voltaire.
+Cabaret Voltaire signed to Rough Trade and released Extended Play, their debut EP, in November of that year.
+From 1978 to 1981, they would release the highly influential single "Nag Nag Nag" and the albums Mix-Up, The Voice of America and Red Mecca.
+Disposible Half-Truths, Kirk's solo debut, was recorded at Western Works Studio and released in 1980 by Industrial Records.

+Watson left the band in 1981, though he still was featured on the 1982 album 2x45.
+His departure led Kirk and Mallinder towards a more commercial direction.
+Signing to Some Bizarre, and utilising a licencing deal with Virgin, the band released The Crackdown, Micro-Phonies and The Covenant, the Sword, and The Arm of The Lord.
+During this time, Kirk's second album Time High Fiction was released, though it featured material recorded as early as 1979.